 Senator the Hon Mitch Fifield

-On behalf of the Council of the National Museum of Australia, I am pleased to submit our annual report for the financial year ended 30 June 2016.
+On behalf of the Council of the National Museum of Australia, I am pleased to submit our annual report for the financial year ending 30 June 2018.

-The Council is responsible for preparing and giving an annual report on the Museum’s activities to you, as the minister responsible for the Museum, in accordance with Section 46 of the Public Governance Performance and Accountability Act 2013.
+The Council is responsible for preparing and giving an annual report on the Museum’s activities to you, as the minister responsible for the Museum, in accordance with section 46 of the Public Governance, Performance and Accountability Act 2013.
+The annual report has been prepared in conformity with the requirements for annual reports for corporate Commonwealth entities.
+Council resolved on 11 September 2018 to accept this report as being a fair and accurate representation of the Museum’s performance during the 2017–18 financial year.

-I would like to express the Council’s appreciation of your support for the Museum this year, and that of the Department of Communications and the Arts.
-I acknowledge the support of the former Minister for the Arts, Senator the Hon George Brandis QC, from 1 July to 21 September 2015.
+I would like to express the Council’s appreciation of your continued support for the Museum this year, and that of the Department of Communications and the Arts.
+On behalf of all members of Council, I commend the Director, Dr Mathew Trinca, and all staff on the Museum’s outstanding performance in 2017–18.

 Mr David Jones